xqwen/bagse/README.md

 More generally, this specific input format should be used if every gene is annotated by one of K mutually exclusive categories.
 The summary statistics and annotation of the genes should be contained in a single text file.
 Importantly, we require that **the annotation for the baseline category is coded by 0**, other categories can be coded by arbitrary strings or integers.

-Under this formulation, BAGSE allows the effect size distribution under the alternative model (i.e., when gene-level association is geniune) is category-specific.
+Under this formulation, BAGSE allows that the effect size distribution under the alternative model (i.e., when gene-level association is genuine) is category-specific.

 Note, although this approach is the most general, it does not scale computationally for a large number of gene sets.